Grauwdy/ConfigADinAZ/README.md

 </p>

 <h1>Active Directory Configurations in Azure</h1>
-This lab is a follow up to the lab where I installed Active Directory and created a domain controller.
-I will now be configuring Active Directory and allowing a client to join the domain as well as creating user accounts. <br />
+This lab serves as a sequel to the previous one where I set up Active Directory and established a domain controller.
+Now, the focus shifts to configuring Active Directory, facilitating the integration of a client into the domain, and crafting user accounts. <br />

 <h2>Environments and Technologies Used</h2>